withzeus/blog-management-app/README.md

-# Backend
+# code test

-backend api for pandora code test posts
+code test project with react frontend and express/mysql backend with auth and posts crud operations

 ## Development setup